 A 13 year old boy, (known as Child T) who was born at the Royal Devon and Exeter Hospital, suffered Erb’s Palsy (serious damage to his arm, shoulder and hand) at the time of his birth.
-Child T’s parents instructed senior Partner, Tony Mills, of our medical negligence team to pursue a claim for negligence on their son’s behalf.
+Child T’s parents instructed our medical negligence team to pursue a claim for negligence on their son’s behalf.
 Child T has undergone two major operations to try to correct the injury but suffers ongoing pain and is still unable to do most two-handed activities.
 At best his left arm is used as a support and it is likely that he will get arthritis in this arm as well.
 The pain experienced has led to Child T missing out on time at school because of the many inpatient admissions.
-Tony secured the highest ever payment of damages for an injury of this type with an award of £850,000.
+We secured the highest ever payment of damages for an injury of this type with an award of £850,000.
 A significant proportion of the damages award is to go towards ongoing treatment.

 £250,000 lump sum for a missed cancer leading to death of wife and mother of four

 Stuart Bramley, Partner, was instructed by the father of a young family of 4 children, after the death through cervical cancer, of his wife and their mother.
 Mrs H had what she was told was a negative cervical smear in 2000.
 This was followed up by a further negative smear in 2003.
 However, tragically Mrs H died of cervical cancer in 2007.
 Stuart successfully argued that Mrs H should have been referred following her initial 2000 smear test as it showed dyskaryotic (abnormal) cells.
 If this had been done, Mrs H would have been treated for the cancer and on the balance of probabilities would have survived.